Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 SCALE Enterprise (HA) systems use three static IP addresses for access to the UI:

 • VIP to provide UI access regardless of which controller is active.
-If your system fails over from controller A to B, then fails over back to controller A later you might not know which controller is active.
+If your system fails over from controller 1 to 2, then fails over back to controller 1 later you might not know which controller is active.

-• IP for controller A. If enabled on your network, DHCP assigns only the Controller A IP address.
-If not enabled, you must change this to the static IP address your network administrator assigned to this controller.
+• IP for controller 1.
+If enabled, DHCP assigns an IP to the primary network interface on non-HA systems.
+Disable DHCP, and then manually enter the Controller 1 static IP address your network administrator assigned for this controller.

 1. Disable the failover service.
 Go to System Settings > Services locate the Failover service and click edit.
 Select Disable Failover and click Save.

-3. Edit the primary network interface.
+3. Edit the primary network interface to add failover settings.
 Go to Network and click on the primary interface eno1 to open the Edit Interface screen for this interface.

 a.
-Turn DHCP off.
+Turn DHCP off if it is on.
 Select DHCP to clear the checkbox.

 b.
 Add the failover settings.
 Select Critical, and then select 1 on the Failover Group dropdown list.

 c.
-Add the virtual IP (VIP) and controller B IP.
-Click Add for Aliases to displays the additional IP address fields.
+Add the virtual IP (VIP) and controller 2 IP.
+Click Add for Aliases to display the additional IP address fields.

-1. Type the IP address for controller A into IP Address (This Controller) and select the CIDR number from the dropdown list.
+First, enter the IP address for controller 1 into IP Address (This Controller) and select the netmask (CIDR) number from the dropdown list.

-2. Type the controller B IP address into IP Address (TrueNAS Controller 2) field.
+Next, enter the controller 2 IP address into IP Address (TrueNAS Controller 2).

-3. Type the VIP address into **Virtual IP Address (Failover Address) field.
+Finally, enter the VIP address into Virtual IP Address (Failover Address).

 4. Click Save

-After editing the interface settings the Test Changes button displays.
+5. Click Test Changes after editing the interface settings.
 You have 60 seconds to test and then save changes before they revert.
 If this occurs, edit the interface again.

-4. Create or import a storage pool from a backup.
-You must have at least one storage pool on controller A. For more information on how to create a new pool click here for more information.
-For more information on how to import a pool click here for more information.
+For more information on how to create a new pool click here.
+For more information on how to import a pool click here.

 When the system comes back up, log into SCALE using the virtual IP address.
-The main Dashboard should now have two System Information widgets, one for controller A with the serial number and the host name that includes the letter a and the other for controller B labeled as Standby Controller and that includes the serial number and the host name that includes the leter b.
+The main Dashboard displays two System Information widgets.
+In standard configurations by iXsystems, Controller 1 shows its serial number and a host name that includes the letter a.
+Controller 2 is labeled as Standby Controller and shows its serial number and a host name that includes the letter b.
 Take note of this information.